All Episodes

 I actually think when I first heard about these events, I said, that is like the coolest idea.

-And one time a number of years ago, people came to me and said, Oh, Hannity, you can do this fathom event, and you'll do it in one stage and it'll be in theaters everywhere.
+And one time, a number of years ago, people came to me and said, oh, Hannity, you can do this fathom event and you'll do it in one stage and it'll be in theaters everywhere.

-Well, I think what people love is I thank you I I I think what people love, and you know what?
+I think what people love, and you know what?

-I I'd come to one of your events because you fire people up and you give such great information.
+I'd come to one of your events because you fire people up and you give such great information.

-You you get us engaged in what matters.
+You get us engaged in what matters.

 And I think what's cool about it is people feel that they're connected to a much larger group than just the people in their living room or in their car.

-It's it's something exciting and and uh flashy.
+It's something exciting and flashy.

-I mean we all remember you starring in Growing Pains and and you played this role and it was one of the the biggest hit shows growing up I can't tell you on my television show last night I can't tell you how many women were privately whispering in my ear oh he was my childhood crush.
+I mean, we all remember you starring in Growing Pains and you played this role and it was one of the biggest hit shows growing up.

-Oh I loved him.
+Oh, I loved him.

-Oh my God I had a crush on him.
+Oh, my God, I had a crush on him.

 And so many of your peers at that time were destroyed.

-Their lives were destroyed and they're forever chasing what they once had and they never get it.
+And they're forever chasing what they once had and they never get it.

 How did you survive?

-Um I'm kind of a Hollywood freak.
+I'm kind of a Hollywood freak.

 I'm not an example of how the story usually goes.